 Procedures at the P-CSCF

-A P-CSCF operating in an Originating Service Provider network that supports calling number authentication and RPH signing will be responsible for inserting attestation information related to the calling identity and RPH in a SIP INVITE associated with an emergency origination.
-According to 3GPP [TS 24.229], when a node performs attestation of an identity in an incoming request or can attest the origin of the request, the node can inform a downstream node about what kind of attestation the node has performed.
-In the context of emergency (9-1-1) originations, a P-CSCF is the element in the call path that will be in the best position to attest to the caller identity and RPH.
-The P-CSCF will therefore insert an Attestation-Info header field in the SIP INVITE with a value of "A", "B" or "C", as defined in [ATIS-1000074], associated with the caller identity and with the RPH, as well as an origination identifier (in the form of a UUID) in an Origination-Id header field.
+A P-CSCF operating in an Originating Service Provider network that supports calling number authentication and RPH signing will be responsible for inserting attestation information related to the calling identity in a SIP INVITE associated with an emergency origination.
+According to 3GPP [TS 24.229], when a node performs attestation of an identity in an incoming request or can attest to the origin of the request, the node can inform a downstream node about what kind of attestation the node has performed.
+In the context of emergency (9-1-1) originations, a P-CSCF is the element in the call path that will be in the best position to attest to the caller identity.
+The P-CSCF will therefore insert an Attestation-Info header field in the SIP INVITE with a value of "A", "B" or "C", as defined in [ATIS-1000074], associated with the caller identity, as well as an origination identifier (in the form of a UUID) in an Origination-Id header field.

+Contributor’s Note: Will the P-CSCF insert information about the assertion value associated with the RPH and pass it forward in a yet-to-be defined parameter to be used by the IBCF, or will the IBCF derive it based on the RPH value and its determination, based on other information in the SIP INVITE, that the call is an emergency origination?

 Procedures at the Transit Function